RBGOLab/Enhancer-drug-target-pipeline/README.md

 ### Dependencies
 1. Local installation of meme suite https://meme-suite.org/meme/doc/install.html?man_type=web
 ### Description
 Each enriched TF identified by MAGIC is put through an empircal test to check if its motif is significantly enriched within the upregulated enhancer sites.
-This acts as a further filitering step.
+This acts as a further filtering step for TF binding.

-## 5) Identify complexes enriched TFs are members of and filter by expression data (Step 7 + 8)
+## 5) Identify complexes enriched TFs are components, and filter by expression data (Step 7 + 8)

 ### Scripts:
 1. ComplexComponentSearchAndFilter.rmd
 2. pharamacoGenomicsFunctions.R
 ### Inputs:
-1.
+1. CORUM protein complex database in json format (can be downloaded from http://mips.helmholtz-muenchen.de/corum/#download)
+2. List of TFs with enriched binding in csv format
+3. Directory containing gene count tables from STAR aligner (Dobin A, Davis CA, Schlesinger F, Drenkow J, Zaleski C, Jha S, Batut P, Chaisson M, Gingeras TR.
+STAR: ultrafast universal RNA-seq aligner.
+Bioinformatics.
+2013 Jan 1;29(1):15-21. doi: 10.1093/bioinformatics/bts635.
+Epub 2012 Oct 25.
+PMID: 23104886; PMCID: PMC3530905., https://github.com/alexdobin/STAR)
 ### Outputs:
-1.
-### Dependencies
-1. Local installation of chembl database
+1. CSV file containing complexes which contain enriched TFs and all component proteins

 ### Description
+Identifies all complexes in CORUM DB ( Tsitsiridis G, Steinkamp R, Giurgiu M, Brauner B, Fobo G, Frishman G, Montrone C, Ruepp A. CORUM: the comprehensive resource of mammalian protein complexes–2022.
+Nucleic Acids Res.
+2022 Nov 16. doi: 10.1093/nar/gkac1015. ,http://mips.helmholtz-muenchen.de/corum/) which contain one or more of the TFs with enriched binding.
+Gene count tables from RNA-seq experiments, corresponding to the cancer of interest, are used to filter out complexes which contain

 ## 6) Identify protein chemical interactions and identify compounds (Step 8)